C2DH/ranketwo/_assignments/archival-digital-turn/03-boder-archival.en.md

 <!-- section-contents -->

 - Read this [short article by curator Ralph Pugh of the Illinois Institute of Technology](https://drive.google.com/open?id=1AtN6BKshFShiEE_6Hl-RTLcCJIe60ySI), about the process of publishing the collection online.
 What does he say about decisions that were taken with regard to the restoration of the sound?
+- Listen to the first 5 minutes of [this interview with Janis B.](http://voices.iit.edu/audio.php?doc=bJanis) in the collection of Boder.
+* To be able to listen to the interview, you have to open a Chrome Browser.
+Click on the small icon with, an ‘ i ‘ at the left side of the url,  and allow flash player and pop ups.
+Keep in mind that you hear Boder's introduction right away, but that the interview takes some time to load.
-- Listen to this interview: [url of unaudible sound] - what would you have preferred, a better sound so that you may understand what is said, or the original sound with its own atmosphere?
+- What would you have preferred, a better sound so that you may understand what is said, or the original sound with its own atmosphere?
+- Does it make sense to create access to spoken content if you don't understand the language or could one limit the information to the translated transcript?
 - Document your answer in your template
--  * If you want to listen to the interview, you have to open a Chrome Browser.
-Click on the small icon with an ‘ i ‘  and allow  flash player and pop ups.
-Keep in mind that the interview takes a long time to load, so you might carry on with another assignment in the meantime.

 <!-- briefing-teacher -->
 ## Briefing lecturer